teampoltergeist/poltergeist/README.md

 If you're having trouble with a pre-built binary package, you can compile PhantomJS yourself.
-PhantomJS must be built against Qt 4.8, and some patches must be applied, so note that you cannot built it against your system install of Qt.
+PhantomJS must be built against Qt 4.8, and some patches must be applied, so note that you cannot build it against your system install of Qt.

 [Download the tarball](http://code.google.com/p/phantomjs/downloads/detail?name=phantomjs-1.4.1-source.tar.gz&can=2&q=)